OlivierB29/mobilecms/README.md

 For now, we have 10-20 news per year, and roughly the same for calendar events.

 - Server hardware requirements
-Depending of simultaneous users, it can be hosted on anything, even a Raspberry Pi.
+It can be hosted on anything, even a Raspberry Pi.